-Amanda, who works for Essex Child and Family Wellbeing Service who we run with Barnardo’s , is qualified as a UNICEF’s Baby Friendly Initiative breastfeeding trainer.
+Amanda, who works for Essex Child and Family Wellbeing Service who is ran alongside run Barnardo’s , is qualified as a UNICEF Baby Friendly Initiative breastfeeding trainer.

 Deciding to use technology to continue delivering an excellent service, Amanda and the team use the secure virtual platform WebEx to run the feeding groups.
 What started as a weekly session quickly grew to three per week.